frequently asked questions

 • It is drug free, allowing individuals to take control of their learning without the use of medications.

-• And it is fun!
+• And best of all, it is fun!

 What are the key aspects of the Davis Dyslexia Correction programme?